aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 solution per problem)
 Briefly outlineeach alternative solution and then evaluate it in terms of its advantages and disadvantages
-No need to refer to theory orcoursework here.>
+No need to refer to theory or coursework here.>

+[ ] Not a navigation server so higher time outs, longer response times (which are more a consequence of mobile networks and their hiccoughs generally) are not a major hinderance.

 ## Recommendations